Not applicable for this jurisdiction.

 Compensation for infringement is governed by the same provisions of the legislation on patents for invention.
 (See "Patents – Remedies for Infringement").

-Violation of a registered mask work may lead to the payment of damages and losses, which shall be determined by a court of law based on actual damage and loss.
+Violation of a registered mask work may lead to payment of damages and losses, which shall be determined by a court of law based on actual damage and loss.
+Such payment of damages and losses will in no case be less than 40 percent of the public sale price of each product or the provision of the services that involve a violation of any of the intellectual property rights governed by the Industrial Property Law (Ley de la Propiedad Industrial).

 Criminal penalties may be imposed.